alirenco/Analysis-on-API-Data-with-SQLalchemy-and-Flask/README.md

 Author: Alisha Coffey
 -------------

-Anaylsis using Python to pull data from a sqlite file to perform analysis on th data using SQLalchemy, and to create an API using Flask.
+Anaylsis using Python to pull data from a sqlite file to perform data analysis using SQLalchemy, and to create an API using Flask.

 <b>/api/v1.0/precipitation</b>  -  Precipitation by date<br/>